xndrpr/omegram/README.md

 </p>

 <p align="center">
-Omegram is a telegram GUI client written in rust.
+Omegram is a telegram GUI client written in rust
 </p>